-Cyber and information security risk initiative
+Cyber and information security risk programme

 - 1 July 2019

-What is the ORX CISR initiative?
+What is the ORX CISR programme?

 We're trialling how we can support firms with their day-to-day cyber and information security risk (CISR) management.
 Cyber presents a significant problem to operational risk managers.
 Cyber and digital are both considered to be strong emerging risks, as shown in our recent Operational Risk Horizon study.
 And there is pressure from boards, regulators and senior management to show that these risks are being effectively managed.

 The challenge operational risk professionals face is how to manage cyber and information security risks when there is a lack of data and information.
 This makes it difficult to understand your experiences and exposure, and compare them with your peers.
 It also means you are unable to see if you are taking the right risk management actions.